stackitcloud/stackit-cli/AUTHENTICATION.md

 > - setting the environment variable `STACKIT_PRIVATE_KEY_PATH`
 > - setting `STACKIT_PRIVATE_KEY_PATH` in the credentials file (see above)

+4. Alternative, if you want to pass the keys directly without storing a file on disk:

+   - setting the environment variable `STACKIT_SERVICE_ACCOUNT_KEY` with the content of the service account key
+   - optional: setting the environment variable `STACKIT_PRIVATE_KEY` with the content of the private key

-4. The CLI will search for the keys and, if valid, will use them to get access and refresh tokens which will be used to authenticate all the requests.
+5. The CLI will search for the keys and, if valid, will use them to get access and refresh tokens which will be used to authenticate all the requests.

 ### Token flow